Aspectzxcc/CSNETWK-MCO/README.md

 ### Running the Applications

-To set up the applications, open multiple terminals - one for the server and additional ones for each client.
+To set up the applications, open multiple terminals - one for the server and additional ones for each client (For the GUI, only one terminal is needed to set up multiple client GUI applications).
 Navigate to the server directory in one terminal and to the client directory in others.
 Run the designated batch files for compilation and execution in each terminal individually:

 - For the server: Execute `compile_server.bat` to compile and then run the server application.
 - For each client: Execute `compile_client.bat` to compile and then run the client application.
+- For each client GUI: Execute `compile_and_run_gui.bat` to both compile and run the GUI application.

+## Special Libraries and Tools Used

+- **Winsock2**: This project makes extensive use of the Winsock2 library for network communication between the client and server applications.
+This library is essential for socket programming on Windows platforms.
+- **Windows API**: The client GUI is built using the Windows API, allowing for a native application experience.
+- **Common Controls (commctrl.h)**: Utilized for incorporating advanced user interface elements in the Windows GUI, such as buttons, toolbars, and status bars.
+This library is part of the Windows API that provides a set of functions to create and manage control windows.
+- **Rich Edit Control (richedit.h)**: This library is used to embed rich text editing capabilities within the GUI application.
+It allows for the display and editing of text with various formatting options, such as different fonts, colors, and sizes, enhancing the user interface for message composition and display.

 ## Resources

 - **Winsock2 Documentation**: Essential for understanding Windows socket programming.
 [Winsock2 Documentation](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/).
 - **C Standard Library**: For a comprehensive overview of available functions and their uses.
+- **Common Controls Documentation**: Provides information on using common controls to enhance the application's GUI.
+[Common Controls](https://learn.microsoft.com/en-us/windows/win32/controls/common-controls-intro).
+- **Rich Edit Control Documentation**: Offers guidance on integrating rich text editing features.
+[Rich Edit Controls](https://learn.microsoft.com/en-us/windows/win32/controls/rich-edit-controls).

-This README provides a snapshot of the project's current state, dependencies, and how to run the applications.
-Future updates will include more detailed instructions on using the system and additional features as they are developed.
+This README provides a snapshot of the completed project, including its dependencies, and instructions on how to run the applications.
+The project features both a command-line interface (CLI) and a graphical user interface (GUI) for the client, as well as comprehensive server functionality.